-“Two boys,” Susan replied.
+“Two boys,” Natalie replied.
 “Twelve and nine.
 They are the lights of my life, but they do keep me busy.”

-As Ginger ran after a moth that had also come in through the French doors, the women both laughed.
-In the brighter light, Chloe saw that Susan was probably in her mid-thirties and very pretty.
+As Ginger ran after a moth that had also come in through the French doors, both women laughed.
+In the brighter light, Chloe saw that Natalie was probably in her mid-thirties and very pretty.

 “I’m glad you stopped by,” Chloe said.
 “I remembered Ginger’s food, but I didn’t think to pack any of my own.
 I guess I thought there would be a store or something…”

-“Why don’t you come over and have dinner?”
-Susan asked.
+“Why don’t you come over to the lodge and have dinner?”
+Natalie asked.
 “My treat.”

-“That’s very nice.”
+“That’s very nice of you.”
 Chloe smiled.
 “I’ll just get a few more tomatoes and put Ginger away.
 I don’t want to leave her out while I’m gone, not until she gets used to the house.”
 She paused.
 “My aunt has been gone for a few weeks.
 Are you the one who’s been taking care of the garden?”

-“Me and my boys,” Susan replied.
+“Me and my boys,” Natalie replied.
 “My oldest is very good with plants.
 That seems to be his gift.”

 “I see.”
 Chloe smiled.
-There was nothing unusual about it really, but the way Susan said gift made it seem like it should be spelled with a capital G.
+There was nothing unusual about it really, but the way Natalie said gift made it seem like it should be spelled with a capital G.

 “Good to know,” Chloe said, walking with her to the front door.
 “Thank you again for the invitation.
 I’ll be over in about half an hour.”

-“See you then,” Susan replied.
+“See you then,” Natalie replied.
 Chloe watched her walk down the driveway.
-It was still light enough to see, but she was surprised Susan hadn’t driven.
+It was still light enough to see, but she was surprised Natalie hadn’t driven over.
 Of course, she might know a shortcut back to the lodge.

 As she closed the door, she looked around and saw Ginger on the coffee table.
 “You know you’re not supposed to be up there…moth or no moth.”
 She picked up the cat and took her upstairs.
 “Let’s see if we can figure out this door, so you don’t get into trouble while I’m gone.”

 With Ginger securely tucked into the guest room, Chloe walked over to the master bedroom.
-This space had nice views of the water in front and the woods to the side.
-The bathroom had a large window above the clawfoot tub that looked out over the garden.
-It was a little warm up here, so she opened the bedroom window facing the woods to let in some cool air.
+It was a little warm up here, so she opened one of the windows facing the woods to let in some cool air.

-Chloe went into the bathroom and washed her face, changed her clothes into something less wrinkled, then touched up her makeup.
+Chloe went into the bathroom to wash her face, changed her clothes into something less wrinkled, then touched up her makeup.
 When she was ready to leave, she walked over to close the window, then stopped.
 A wolf was howling and as she listened, others joined in.
 It was an eerie sound and after a few moments, it stopped as quickly as it had begun.

-Grabbing her jacket on the way downstairs, Chloe decided she would definitely be driving to the lodge.
-She locked the front door and walked quickly to her car.
-As she got in, Chloe glanced around and realized it was perfectly normal for wolves, as well as other animals, to live in the woods.
+She closed the window and got her jacket on the way downstairs, deciding she would definitely be driving to the lodge.
+Locking the front door, she walked quickly to her car.
+When she got in, Chloe glanced around, then realized it was perfectly normal for wolves, as well as other animals, to live in these woods.
 This was a lake surrounded by forest and rather remote despite the houses and lodge.
-Taking a deep breath, she turned her car around and drove back to the main road.
+Taking a deep breath, she turned her car around and drove towards the lodge.

 Follow my website to get updates on this and other stories!